GoogleCloudPlatform/terraform-sample-tools/README.md

 Now you can do a pull request to add your content to Magic Modules.

 * Add `descriptive-and-unique-filename.tf.erb` to the [Magic Modules template directory](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/mmv1/templates/terraform/examples).
 * Add the content inside of your `terraform.yaml_check` to the correct `terraform.yaml`, depending on your product.
-For example, for Cloud Run, you would add your `terraform.yaml_check` content to `https://github.com/GoogleCloudPlatform/magic-modules/blob/master/mmv1/products/cloudrun/terraform.yaml`.
+For example, for Cloud Run, you would add your `terraform.yaml_check` content to the [Cloud Run `terraform.yaml` file](https://github.com/GoogleCloudPlatform/magic-modules/blob/master/mmv1/products/cloudrun/terraform.yaml).

 For detailed instructions on creating a pull request for Magic Modules, see the [Include Terraform snippets](https://cloud.google.com/guides/authoring/terraform-snippets) page.